Alegruz/Game-AI-Track/1_2/High-level Programming II: The C++ Programming Language/cpp_primer/Part I: The Basics/04 Expressions/README.md

 ## Warning
 It is usually a bad idea to use the boolean literals `true` and `false` as operands in a comparison.<br>
 These literals should be used only to compare to an object of type `bool`.

+## Note
+Because assignment has lower precedence than the relational operators, parentheses are usually needed around assignments in conditions.